What is an Application for Payment?

-The most important detail to be included within an application for payment is a calculation of how the amount due has been calculated.
+The most important element to be included within an application for payment is a breakdown of how the amount due has been calculated.
 However, that is only a bare minimum.
 A good application for payment will include the following:

-• A forecast final account figure; • The total amount due, with a detailed build up to this amount attached;
+- The total amount due, including a detailed build-up to this amount;

 It is also important to make sure the application is identified correctly.
 A good way to do this is by including a title of “Interim Application” with a sequential number at the end for ease of reference.
 Finally, including the Payment Due Date and the Final Date for Payment on the application ensures that the payer knows exactly what period of works the application refers to, and reminds them of when the payment is due to be made.

-• Materials On/Off site (with requisite vesting certificates is required); and
+- Materials On/Off site (with requisite vesting certificates as required); and

 Depending on the type of (sub)contract being used, the Contract/Measured Works section could be based on: